MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/in-cs-operator.md

 ---
 # in operators

-Filters a record set based on the provided set of values with a case-sensitive search.
+Filters a record set for data that contains a case-sensitive element.

 > [!NOTE]
 >